 A student taking less than 12 credit hours during the regular school term is considered a part-time student.
 Part-time students during the regular school term are generally required to attend chapel periods and other scheduled school functions.
-Participation of service education is encouraged but not mandatory.

 RE-ADMISSION